C++ Core Guidelines: Template Definitions

 List<int, My_allocator> lst2;

-This was an easy job?
+Was this an easy job?
 Yes?
 No!
-The title of this rule writes about SCARY.
+The title of this rule is about SCARY.
 What does that mean?
-I'm at least curious but to be honest, you can ignore the next lines.
+I’m curious, but honestly, you can ignore the following lines.

-I hope you get it for the details see N2911.
-In order not to bore you, here is the obvious idea applied to the standard container iterator: they have no dependency on the container's, key_compare, hasher, key_equal, or allocator types.
+I hope you get it.
+For the details, see N2911.
+In order not to bore you, here is the apparent idea applied to the standard container iterator: they have no dependency on the containers, key_compare, hasher, key_equal, or allocator types.

 The next rule helps to reduce code bloat.